SneakyBuzZ/Cuisicious/README.md

 ## Installation
 To run Cuisicous locally on your machine, follow these steps:

-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Navigate to the project directory.
+2.Navigate to the project directory.
-Install dependencies using npm install.
+3.Install dependencies using npm install.
-Start the development server with npm start.
+4.Start the development server with npm start.
-Open your browser and visit http://localhost:3000 to view Cuisicous.
+5.Open your browser and visit http://localhost:3000 to view Cuisicous.